Glenden Enterprises

-Glenden Enterprises is an American professional stock car racing team which has competed in the NASCAR Gander RV & Outdoors Truck Series.
-The team is owned by Chris Fontaine, and he's fielded the No. 47 Toyota Tundra for himself in select superspeedway races.
+Glenden Enterprises is an American professional stock car racing team which has competed in the NASCAR Craftsman Truck Series.
+The team is owned by Chris Fontaine, who has fielded the No. 47 Toyota Tundra for himself in select superspeedway races.

 Gander Outdoors Truck Series

 Truck No. 45 history

 Fontaine debuted with this number at Eldora Speedway in 2015, finishing 16th.
 (Christopher Long is listed as the owner for that race.)
 Fontaine returned with it at Talladega, where he turned in an eighth-place finish.

+Truck No. 45 results

 Truck No. 47 History

 Chris Fontaine attempted the 2017 NextEra Energy Resources 250 in this number, failing to qualify for the race.
 Fontaine ran the No. 47 again at Talladega, finishing 26th after an accident on lap 70.
 Fontaine ran the No. 47 again in 2018 and 2019.

+Truck No. 47 results

 Truck No. 78 History

 This number first showed up at Daytona in 2016, as Fontaine crashed out five laps from the end.
 Two races later, he failed to qualify with this number at Martinsville Speedway.